 Transport between Malta and Gozo

 Transport between the two islands is mostly by ferry.
-A ferry service is operated by a state-owned company, Gozo Channel Co.
+The traditional ferry service is operated by a state-owned company, Gozo Channel Co.
 Ltd. The service, which has been in operation since 1979, is very regular, comfortable and efficient.
 The journey takes between 20 and 30 minutes depending on the weather.

 Gozo Channel operates four modern vessels, all equipped with the highest international safety standards.
 These are all fully accessible to persons with disabilities.
 The vessels are designed to provide a comfortable journey to all passengers.
 They have a sun-deck, a cafeteria, a bookshop, lounge area and air conditioning.
-According to the company’s website, the company performs an average of 20 000 trips a year, and ferries around 4.1 million passengers and 1.2 million vehicles annually between the two islands.
+According to the company’s website, the ship carries approximately 3.3 million passengers per year between the two islands.

 The ferry service operates daily and follows a strict schedule.
 On very rare occasions, when the weather is very bad, the service may be disrupted.